Building a Bridge Across the PacificInternational Trade

-Last year, we had two Latin American Presidential State Visits to New Zealand (Argentina and Peru) and earlier this month, the Presidents of Chile, Peru and Mexico were in Auckland for the APEC Leaders' Meeting.
+Last year, we had two Latin American Presidential State Visits to New Zealand (Argentina and Peru).
+Chile's then President visited a couple of years back, and the Presidents of Chile, Peru and Mexico will all be in Auckland again for the APEC Leaders' Meeting in September.

 By the beginning of this year we had as many Latin embassies resident in Wellington as European.
 And almost nightly we now see Maricio Olmedo Perez, a young New Zealander of Latin American origin, on our televisions.

 The Latin American connection is clearly on a roll.

 At the government level, New Zealand is keen to develop these linkages further.

 With shared Cairns Group membership, Argentina, Brasil, Chile and Uruguay are some of our best allies in the battle to open markets for agricultural trade around the world.
 And we want to build on that relationship.